Faces of Death: Home media

 Faces of Death and its sequels were released in boxset form on DVD by MPI Home Video in July 2002.
 Australian distributor Umbrella Entertainment released the film on DVD in 2007.
 In 2008, Gorgon Video released the movie on DVD and Blu-ray for its 30th anniversary.
 A brand new high definition transfer was made with new material and a 5.1 digital soundtrack.
 The company still offers VHS editions of the film, with the 1980s and 1990s box art.
+Due to its graphic content and legal difficulties, the film has never been broadcast on television, but was briefly available to stream on Tubi and Shudder.